+The Main House is a Queen Anne Victorian built by a prosperous Shelburne Vermont merchant Cyrus Van Vliet.
 Mr. Van Vliet purchased the land for the house from the Methodist Episcopal Church in 1885.
-The house was built in the Queen Anne style and includes 16 rooms and the typical piazza wrapping around the front of the house.
+The main house was built in 1886 and included 16 rooms and the typical piazza wrapping around the front of the house.
+The carriage barn was built a year later on a pile of stones for a foundation, as many barns were in those days.
+The original footprint of the perennial garden graces the view from the dining room windows.

 Elaborate for its day, the house included gum wood wainscoting, a paneled staircase, and a cistern to collect rainwater.
 A pump and gravity system was also installed and brought water to the ground-floor bathroom and hall sink.
-Some say the house had the first flush-toilet in town – located in the cellar!
+Some say the house had the first flush-toilet in town (located in the cellar).
+Other features considered

 extravagant for the time